 In the course of his career he has appeared on countless recordings, receiving praise and awards from the press, among others the German Record Critics' Award ("Preis der deutschen Schallplattenkritik"), the MIDEM Classical Award and the Diapason d’Or.
 Among these, the Oratorio de Noël (Carus) and the St John Passion (Challenge Classics) have been praised as reference recordings.
 Especially worth mentioning is his ongoing contribution to the Bach:vokal project in Stuttgart with Kay Johannsen, performing the entire vocal works of Johann Sebastian Bach.
 The well-versed ensemble singer is currently collaborating with Frieder Bernius and other vocal soloists on projects culminating in performances at the World Symposium on Choral Music 2020 in Auckland.

-Together with pianist Götz Payer and the lute virtuoso Thorsten Bleich, Jens Hamann presents exciting recitals of songs and lieder.
+Together with the lute virtuoso Thorsten Bleich and the organist Christian Drengk, Jens Hamann presents exciting recitals of songs and lieder.